Changissnz/nu_merchant_principal/README.md

 non-zero positive gap in value between themself, based on the
 constituent's effect on themself, and the other by the constituent's effect on them.

+The adversarial agent $P_A$ engages in a campaign of outcome engineering to influence the depiction of an adversary $B$'s argument $A_b$.
+Recall that initially, $A_b$ is immutably expressed by $B$. $B$ intends for this initial expression as the one form of
+$A_b$ to be received by other participants and third-party observers.
+In the outcome engineering campaign, $P_A$ focuses on the effects of $A_b$'s constituents. $P_A$ does not have the natural certainty of knowledge on these effects as they do with the truth values $v_t$ and those values' mutabilities $v_t^{(m)}$.
+A note on the side, these mutability values are typically known through trial-and-error. $P_A$ would first hypothesize what the influencer function $F_{inf}$ is for each of argument $B$'s constituents.
+Using the hypothesis of $F_{inf}$,
+$P_A$ hypothesizes what the effects of each constituent are, and these effect values are what $P_A$ bases its expectations on in its outcome engineering.
+For an argument of $n$ constituents, there are $2^{2n}$ possible outcomes at most.
+From a numerical perspective, the adversary $B$'s objective is the greatest positive gap in effect value between themself and the possessor of the argument.
+In another perspective, each of the possible $2^{2n}$ possible outcomes induces another effect/s, and one or some of these additional effects is what the adversary $B$ intends to engineer $A_B$ towards.
+This second perspective is used in long-running situations such that the immediate gains from the effects of the argument are not the sole concern for the adversary; the field of game theory has a special sub-field devoted to the study of infinitely-spanning games.